 - Visions of the future

 The nature of the ideal society has occupied philosophers and writers for millennia.
-Dr Marcus Waithe considers how Victorian writers such as H G Wells, William Morris and Edward Bulwer-Lytton reimagined utopia to interrogate their own age.
+Here Dr Marcus Waithe considers how Victorian writers such as H G Wells, William Morris and Edward Bulwer-Lytton re-imagined their own society and envisaged utopian futures.